MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

-The MEPG framework is formulated by using the aforementioned minimalist ensemble consistent Bellman update in the policy evaluation phase and the conventional policy gradient methods in the policy improvement phase.
-We apply the MEPG framework to the DDPG algorithm and SAC algorithm, called ME-DDPG and ME-SAC respectively.
-For the policy improvement phase in ME-DDPG, we utilize the original Deterministic Policy Gradient method (Equation (\ref{eq: dpg})) without $\mathcal{D}_\mathbf{m}^l$.
-For ME-SAC, we keep the original policy update style in SAC.
-For the policy evaluation phase, we adopt the aforementioned minimalist ensemble consistent Bellman update in Equation (\ref{eq: consistent dropout bellman update}).
-In ME-DDPG, we take two tricks from TD3 algorithm \cite{td3}, which include target policy smoothing regularization and delayed policy updates.
-And for ME-SAC, we only use one critic with delayed policy updates.
-ME-DDPG is summarized in Algorithm \ref{algo: me-ddpg}.
-ME-SAC is summarized in the technical appendix.
+For the policy improvement phase in ME-DDPG, we utilize the original Deterministic Policy Gradient method (Equation (\ref{eq: dpg})) without being acted by $\mathcal{D}_\mathbf{m}^l$ operator.
+And for the policy evaluation phase, the ME-DDPG algorithm utilizes equation (\ref{eq: consistent dropout bellman update}).
+Besides, we take two tricks from TD3 algorithm \citep{td3}: target policy smoothing regularization and delayed policy updates.
+ME-DDPG algorithm is summarized in Appendix \ref{algo: me-ddpg}.